Rehab Centers & Addiction Treatment in Singapore

-Yes, drug addiction is a problem in Singapore despite the squeaky clean image and the zero tolerance approach to illicit drugs.
-In Singapore, any sort of illicit drug use is a criminal offence and punished with a prison sentence.
-This means there is a certain stigma related to drug use here.
+Drug addiction is a growing problem in Singapore despite the squeaky clean image and the zero tolerance approach to illicit drugs.
+Illicit drug use is a criminal offence and punished with a prison sentence.
+This means there is a certain stigma related to drug use within Singaporean society.

 The Misuse of Drugs Act (MDA) permits the police to search anyone they suspect of drug trafficking or drug use without asking the court for a warrant.
 The police can ask anyone to perform a urinalysis; not taking the test is seen as a presumption of guilt.

 Those convicted of drug trafficking are often sentenced to death.
-The MDA empowers the Central Narcotics Bureau (CNB) to commit a drug abuser for treatment and rehabilitation in a drug rehabilitation centre for between 6 and 36 months.
+The MDA empowers the Central Narcotics Bureau (CNB) to commit a drug user for treatment in a drug rehabilitation centre for between 6 and 36 months.

 Singapore has limited options for the treatment of drug addiction and most users of illicit or prescription drugs who require treatment will look overseas for private treatment programs.
 Thailand is the leading destination and has an established addiction recovery market and close proximity to Singapore.